intake/intake/docs/source/glossary.rst

         exposing data for use by other colleagues.
 Commonly, IT has stronger policy enforcement requirements that other groups, for instance requiring all data-set copy actions to be logged centrally.

+    Persist
+        A process of making a local version of a data-source.
+One canonical format is used for each of the container types, optimised for quick and parallel access.
+This is particularly useful if the data takes a long time to acquire, perhaps because it is the result of a complex query on a remote service.
+The resultant output can be set to expire and be automatically refreshed, see :doc:`persisting`.
+Not to be confused with the :term:`cache`.

     Plugin
         Modular extra functionality for Intake, provided by a package that is installed separately.
 The most common type of plugin will be for a :term:`Driver` to load some particular data format; but other parts of Intake are